 In New Jersey, child support is considered to a be continuous duty of both parents.
 The actual child support to be paid is determined in the vast majority of cases by utilizing the tables set forth in the Child Support Guidelines, which are contained in an Appendix to the New Jersey Rules of Court.
 Like most divorce and family law firms in the State of New Jersey, the law office of Jeffrey R. Brown, Esq. utilizes specialized software similar to that employed by the Family Court in order to arrive at the proper child support computation.

-The Child Support Guidelines take into account the number of children and the incomes of the mother and father, as well as various other factors, including the cost of any work-related child care which is being paid, any previous child support orders in effect, mandatory pension contributions, any alimony which is being paid or received, and so forth.
+The Child Support Guidelines take into account the number of children and the incomes of the mother and father, as well as various other factors, including the cost of any work-related child care which is being paid, the cost to the parent(s) of providing health insurance coverage for the children, any previous child support orders in effect, mandatory pension contributions, any alimony which is being paid or received, and so forth.
 The Child Support Guidelines also take into account the number of overnight visits the non-custodial parent receives with the children.